 Donations from activists like you provide the essential resources we need to defend the freedom to write worldwide.
 Please consider making a donation in support of this vital work.
 Thank you.

 PEN America, Penguin Random House, and a diverse group of authors have joined with parents and students from Escambia County, Florida, to file a federal lawsuit challenging removals and restrictions of books from school libraries that violate their rights to free speech and equal protection under the law.

 - Add your name to the growing band of activists working and striving to protect the written word.

-- Stay informed of new threats and learn how you can help fight censorship by signing up for PEN America’s newsletter about educational censorship.
+- Stay informed of new threats and learn how you can help fight censorship by signing up for PEN America’s newsletter.